Our 7-12 ACE Classes

 Program Format

-This ACE Workshop helps our college-headed Acers develop something many colleges value but few high schoolers have: a portfolio of published or submission-ready writing.
-These writing pieces can be used for college application essays, or students’ can become published in real competitions and publications which boosts the prestige of your college application.
+This ACE Workshop helps our college-headed Acers develop something many colleges value but few high schoolers have: a portfolio of published or college application submission-ready writing.

 Throughout the program, students explore forms of writing such as journalism, opinion essays, feature stories, and personal essays, while learning the professional process writers use to prepare work for publication.
-By the end of the workshop, students will have a collection of polished pieces that can support competitions, leadership opportunities, and college applications.
+By the end of the workshop, students will have a collection of polished pieces that can be used for publication, scholarship, leadership opportunities, and prestigious college applications.

-Master High-Impact Forms of Writing for use in future publishing opportunities or college essays.
+Master High-Impact Forms of Writing For Use in Publishing Opportunities or College Essays.

 Students learn to write forms that are widely publishable and college-relevant: